Domain of holomorphy: Equivalent conditions

 Implications $1 \Leftrightarrow 2 \Leftrightarrow 3, 4 \Leftrightarrow 5, 1 \Rightarrow 5, 4 \Rightarrow 6$ are standard results (for $1\Rightarrow 4$, see Oka's lemma).
+The equivalence of 1, 2, 3 is the Cartan–Thullen theorem.
 The main difficulty lies in proving $6 \Rightarrow 1$, i.e. constructing a global holomorphic function which admits no extension from non-extendable functions defined only locally.
 This is called the Levi problem (after E. E. Levi) and was first solved by Kiyoshi Oka, and then by Lars Hörmander using methods from functional analysis and partial differential equations (a consequence of $\bar{\partial}$-problem).